 Lighthouse Country Regional Trail

-I hope this list helps you and your pet explore the many off-leash dog areas Mid-Vancouver Island offers!
+I hope this list helps you and your pet explore Mid-Vancouver Island's many off-leash dog areas!

-Do you have a favourite area you and your dog like to go?
+Do you have a favourite area you and your dog like to go to?
 Let us know in the comments below!

 To save this article for future use, please use this image on Pinterest: